atomist-skills/github-slash-commands-skill/README.md

     ```
     /pr ready
     ```

-    This is convenient when you've got a draft pull request open and you're making one more commit before marking it as being ready for review.
+    This is great complement to the ability to create pull requests in draft mode.
+Create draft pull requests early, and then mark them ready to review later.

 All of the above command can be combined.
 So a Commit message could create a pull request, and notify Slack users in the same commit message.